 - Maintaining exits: Exit doors and pathways should be free from obstruction.
 Improve organization so that clutter will not have the potential of spilling into exit areas.
 Quickly replace old, worn, or failing exit and other emergency lighting and signage.
 Be sure to frequently test alarms, lighting, door mechanics, and emergency equipment.

 Fire and other emergency preparation is a major part of facility safety.
 From equipment failures to chemical leaks and medical emergencies, facility managers can learn to better prepare for emergencies before they happen through an emergency action plan.
 A site-specific plan adds security and provides several safety advantages so workers can meet expectations and know what to do during and after an emergency.
 Consider the specific needs of the facility as a starting point for an emergency safety plan.
 Monitor delivery and storage areas for changes.
-Have proper tools in place for emergency exits, evacuation routes, and first aid and other emergency equipment stations.
+Have proper tools and directional signs in place for emergency exits, evacuation routes, and first aid and other emergency equipment stations such as AEDs.
 Keep emergency stations and kits clean, orderly, and stocked, including eyewash stations and spill kits.
-Ensure fire extinguishers are the right type for the facility or working area, and inspect them regularly.
+Ensure fire extinguishers are the right type for the facility or working area and inspect them regularly.
 Amplify safety messages in these areas by using signage and floor marking combos.